jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 ## Step 1: Review the customer case study

-- Check in with your table participants to introduce yourself as the trainer
+-   Check in with your table participants to introduce yourself as the trainer.

 -   Ask, "What questions do you have about the customer case study?"

-- Briefly review the steps and timeframes of the whiteboard design session
+-   Briefly review the steps and timeframes of the whiteboard design session.

 -   Ready, set, go!
-Let the table participants begin
+Let the table participants begin.

 ## Step 2: Design a proof of concept solution

-- Check in with your tables to ensure that they are transitioning from step to step on time
+-   Check in with your tables to ensure that they are transitioning from step to step on time.

-- Provide some feedback on their responses to the business needs and design
+-   Provide some feedback on their responses to the business needs and design.

-  - Try asking questions first that will lead the participants to discover the answers on their own
+    -   Try asking questions first that will lead the participants to discover the answers on their own.

-- Provide feedback for their responses to the customer's objections
+-   Provide feedback for their responses to the customer's objections.

-  - Try asking questions first that will lead the participants to discover the answers on their own
+    -   Try asking questions first that will lead the participants to discover the answers on their own.

 ## Step 3: Present the solution

-- Determine which table will be paired with your table before Step 3 begins
+-   Determine which table will be paired with your table before Step 3 begins.

-- For the first round, assign one table as the Microsoft team and the other table as the customer
+-   For the first round, assign one table as the presenting team and the other table as the customer.

-- Have the Microsoft team present their solution to the customer team
+-   Have the presenting team present their solution to the customer team.

-  - Have the customer team provide one objection for the Microsoft team to respond to
+    -   Have the customer team provide one objection for the presenting team to respond to.

-  - The presentation and objections should be no longer than 10 minutes

-- Have participants on the customer team give feedback to the Microsoft team

-  - The feedback should be no longer than 5 minutes
+    -   The presentation, objections, and feedback should take no longer than 15 minutes.

-  - If needed, the trainer may also provide feedback
+    -   If needed, the trainer may also provide feedback.

 ## Wrap-up

-- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution.

 ## Preferred target audience